Use ILL to get articles not available in Flint.

 Login to the ILLIAD system and fill out the citation form for LOAN-BOOK.

 Email sent when the item arrives at Thompson Library so you can come pick it up.

 Items from other insitutions usually arrive by mail within 3 to 5 weeks from request date.

 This is a different service from GET THIS, which is used to get materials from UM Libraries for pickup in Flint.

-Use the MIRLYN online to request books from Ann Arbor libraries using Get This.
+Use the MIRLYN online catalog to find and request books from Ann Arbor libraries using Get This option.

 What is Peer Review?

 Peer review is an editing process in which a scholar's work is reviewed by experts in a field before being accepted for publication.

 More credence is given to journal articles that have gone through a peer review process, ensuring accuracy of content..

 Journal Finder Subscription Location Tool